 Cons:

-- Higher upfront cost than individual products
+- Higher upfront cost than smaller kits

 How to Choose the Right Bed Bug Spray